rehierl/html-outliner/readme.md

 ## Related Links

 * [The W3C-WHATWG memorandum, 2019-05-28](https://www.w3.org/blog/2019/05/w3c-and-whatwg-to-work-together-to-advance-the-open-web-platform/)
-* Because of this memorandum, links targeted at the W3C resources will now be forwarded to WHATWAG.
+* Due to this memorandum, links targeted at the W3C resources will now be forwarded to WHATWG.

 W3C, HTML 5.2, Editor's Draft, 2017-07-06